-Iron supplementation in children 6-23 months of age
+Daily iron supplementation in children 6-23 months of age

 It is estimated that worldwide, 600 million preschool and school-age children are anaemic, and it is assumed that at least half of these cases are attributable to iron deficiency.
-Children are particularly vulnerable to iron deficiency anaemia because of their increased iron requirements in the periods of rapid growth, especially in the first 5 years of life.
+Children are particularly vulnerable to iron deficiency anaemia because of their increased iron requirements in the periods of rapid growth, especially in the first five years of life.
 Iron deficiency anaemia in children has been linked to increased childhood morbidity and impaired cognitive development and school performance.

 Other guidance documents